nomic-io/nomic/README.md

 Ask the Nomic team for some coins in the Telegram and include your address.

-Once you have received coins, you can declare your node as a valigator and delegate to yourself with:
+Once you have received coins, you can declare your node as a validator and delegate to yourself with:

 ```